psychemedia/winter-tales/src/gawain_notes.md

 *That sounds a bit like the advice given at the start of the blind challenge on Bake Off, doesn't it...?*

-__"Be bold, with the flavours, and make sure you cook it through."__ Whatever...
+__"Be bold, with the flavours, and make sure you cook it through.
+And beware the soggy bottom."__ Whatever...

 So strike true, Gawain...